marialuisaleone/unit-testing-exercise/README.md

 **Long-ish explanation:** the remaining logic in `unit-test-exercise.js` is used to make sure that the test cases are run (they are functions, after all!) and that the results are displayed in a "nice" way when you open `unit-test-exercise.html`.

-If you don't understand what's going on, it's normal.
-You are not expected to understand it and you should just focus on writing the tests.
+If you don't understand what's going on, it's normal and completely expected.
+That code is just some boilerplate.